ArifPeycal/WindowsAD-writeups/README.md

 ---

 ## Promoting the Server to a Domain Controller
+Now we want to turn a regular server into one that can manage and authenticate users and devices within a domain using Active Directory Domain Services.
+Once the promotion is complete, the server is fully part of the Active Directory domain and can start handling authentication requests, group policy enforcement, and other domain management tasks!

 1. In **Server Manager**, click the warning flag and select **Promote this server to a domain controller**.

 ![image](https://github.com/user-attachments/assets/2b0d931c-b8bd-4f9b-838f-53a6dcdbf2d0)